 WDC already has papakāinga enabling provisions in its District Plan supported by guidance through the papakāinga Toolkit and practice notes currently being developed.

-- 1. Staff recommend WDC continues to support papakianga development through implementation of District Plan provisions and supporting guidance/practice notes. - 2.
+WDC will continue to support papakianga development through implementation of District Plan provisions and supporting guidance/practice notes.

 Council notes the submissions and no change be made to the draft 2018-2028 Long Term Plan.